All Year: Yes

 Please note that we are ONLY offering volunteer exchange and no paid work is ever offered nor implied.

 We fill our diary FAST!!
 Currently we have availability from the 11th of April to 20th May.
 31st July to 5th of Sept.
 9th of Nov to 7th of Dec the but this changes quickly - so please contact us about your specific dates as we have enquiries all the time and we will try our best to slot you in to suit your travel plans!

 ( This will be updated as we book helpers dates in.)

-Placement is on a mixed practice farm on the Granite Belt.
-We have mainly fine wool sheep, but also have a herd of cattle, a few milking cows, an ancient Shetland pony, two working dogs, three geese, four chooks and one guinea pig.
+Placement is on a mixed practice farm on the Granite Belt, in southern Queensland.
+We have mainly fine wool sheep, but also have a herd of cattle, a few very spoilt milking cows and their calves, two working dogs and three crazy chooks .
 Mustering is done on quad bikes.
 Currently, we run 600 high quality breeding ewes, with other mobs of prime lambs, wethers and rams.